BUPT-GAMMA/GraphLAMA/README.md

 ```

 ### 6. Note
-Our code is based on the GraphGPT framework https://github.com/HKUDS/GraphGPT, we thank them for their excellent work.
+ Our code is based on the GraphGPT framework https://github.com/HKUDS/GraphGPT, but have made significant modifications to the model, training process, and data, as shown in the framework figure we provided.
+We appreciate GraphGPT's outstanding work